fsantanna-no/gals/topics.md

 reason the engineer should want his [system] to behave in some unpredictable manner" [12]

+- A deterministic program can be understood without concern for execution interleavings, data races, or complex memory consistency models: the program behavior is completely defined by its sequential equivalent.
+- Programmers can reason about programs, debug them during development, and diagnose error reports after deployment using the development techniques and tools currently used for sequential programs.
+- Independent software vendors can test codes as they do for sequential programs, without being concerned about the need to cover multiple possible executions for each input.
+The same test suites developed for the sequential code can be used for the parallel code.
+- Programmers can use an incremental parallelization strategy, progressively replacing sequential constructs with parallel constructs, while preserving program behavior.
+- Two separately developed but deterministic parallel components should be far easier to compose than more general parallel code, because a deterministic component should have the same behavior regardless of the external context within which it is executed.

 Here we use a definition that is based on the sequential consistency model defined by Lamport [4], but with an extension to accommodate the timing aspect—we call it timing-sequential